A continuum model of multi-phase reactive transport in igneous systems: Constitutive relations

 \subsection{Transfers}

 In our model, continuum-scale phase interactions comprise transfers of partial volume, mass, momentum, entropy, and energy between phases.
-Mass and entropy transfers act to chemically and thermally equilibrate phases.
-Here, we interpret momentum transfers as the phase drag resisting segregation and volume transfers as change in phase fractions due to the process commonly referred to as compaction.
-We use the terms segregation and compaction to refer to the deviatoric and volumetric components of phase separation.
-Compaction is perhaps not an optimal term since the process necessarily involves the compaction (i.e., partial volume contraction, $\partial \phi /\partial t < 0$) of some phases accommodated by the decompaction (i.e., partial volume expansion, $\partial \phi /\partial t > 0$) of others.
-Nevertheless, we use the term for continuity with previous work \citep{mckenzie84}.
+Entropy and component transfers act to thermally and chemically equilibrate phases.
+Momentum transfers take on the role of the drag resisting phase segregation and volume transfers comprise changes in phase fractions due to what we term phase compaction.

+Segregation and compaction are the mechanical phase interactions that control multi-phase transport.
+We define segregation as the relative transport of phases in the aggregate with respect to the others, and compaction as the transfer of partial volume between phases.
+Note that compaction may include volumetric (or bulk) deformation internal to compressible phase materials but is typically dominated by multi-phase interactions.
+Hence, even mixtures comprising only incompressible phases will generally experience compaction.
+The term compaction itself is perhaps not optimal, because the process generally involves both the compaction (i.e., partial volume contraction, $\partial \phi /\partial t < 0$) of some phases as well as the simultaneous decompaction (i.e., partial volume expansion, $\partial \phi /\partial t > 0$) of others.
+Nevertheless, we retain the terminology for the sake of continuity with previous work \citep{mckenzie84}.

+Local-scale phase interactions in natural systems are driven by thermodynamic gradients across interfaces.
+On the system scale, we represent interface gradients by differences between averaged continuum phase fields.
+For example, if a hotter melt infiltrates a cooler rock matrix, the local temperature gradients across melt-rock interfaces will drive heat transfer and lead to thermal equilibration.
+On the continuum scale, the same process is expressed by a heat transfer rate driven by the difference in continuum phase temperatures, $T^\mathrm{melt} - T^\mathrm{rock}$.

-Local-scale phase interactions are driven by gradients in thermodynamic properties across interfaces.
-On the system-scale, these interface gradients are approximated by differences between continuum phase fields.
-In an $n$-phase model, it is expedient to express phase differences with respect to a common reference state rather than considering all possible phase pairs individually.
-We generically define the reference as $\mathbf{a}^* = \sum_i \oai \ai$, with weights $\sum_i \oai = 1$ left to be determined.
-We assume that transfer rates are proportional to deviations, $\Dai = \ai - \mathbf{a}^*$, and that they act to bring $\Dai \rightarrow \mathbf{0}$.
-We emphasise that $\mathbf{a}^*$ is not generally the state of local equilibrium but rather represents a shifting target towards which phase transfers are directed.
-Substituting the decomposition $\ai = \mathbf{a}^* + \Dai$ for the conjugate variables, $\vi$, $\Ti$, $\Pi$, $\mji$, in \eqref{eq:ineq-decomp-trf} and collecting reference and disequilibrium terms, we write, \begin{linenomath*}
+To avoid taking differences between all possible phase pairs in an $n$-phase system, it is expedient to introduce deviations of phase states from a common reference state.
+For a generic property, $\ai$, we define a reference state, $\mathbf{a}^* = \sum_i \oai \ai$, which is a weighted mean of phase states with weights, $\sum_i \oai = 1$, left to be determined.
+Phase deviations from the reference state are denoted $\Dai = \ai - \mathbf{a}^*$.